twinnydotdev/twinny/packages/twinny-server/README.md

   completions, headers or backend bodies.
 Opt-in recording stores request content separately.
 Inference requests go to the backends you configure; there is no telemetry or licence check sent to Twinny.
+- Every change made through the admin page or CLI is in the audit log, each line carrying the hash of the one before it; tokens for forges and webhooks are kept in files only the server's user can read and never shown again.

 ## License